PENN TRAFFORD BASKETBALL ASSOCIATION

 2-3 During games, coaches will not be permitted to walk onto the playing court…..they must remain on the bench.

 2-4 Coaches MUST provide equal playing time for all players.
-NO one player will play the entire game, unless a team has only five players.
+NO one player will play the entire game, unless a team has only 5 players.
 If a team has 6 to 10 players, each player must play equally.
 A coach may limit playing time for a player for disciplinary reasons at his discretion or at a parent’s request.
 If a coach sits a player for disciplinary reasons (due to conduct, NOT basketball related mistakes), he/she must notify the parents (if it was the coach’s decision) and the opposing coach prior to the start of the game.
-Attendance shall not be considered for disciplinary action.
-During the course of a game acceptable disciplinary reasons for sitting a player are as follows: overly aggressive play, engaging or arguing with officials, coaches, parents, or other players, intentional fouls, excessive or early foul trouble, any physical altercation which can include pushing an opponent or teammate during a course of a game or practice any similar type of unacceptable behavior.
-An explanation after the game or during a break in play should be given to the parents and also other coaches in regard to this.
+During the course of a game acceptable disciplinary reasons for sitting a player are as follows: aggressive play, engaging or arguing with officials, coaches, parents, or other players, intentional fouls, excessive or early foul trouble, any physical altercation which can include pushing an opponent or teammate during a course of a game or practice any any type of unacceptable behavior.
+An explanation after the game or during a break in play should be given to the parents and also the other coach if possible.
 An injury or illness during a game are always acceptable situations to limit playing time.

 2-5 A log or rotation schedule must be kept for all games to ensure EQUAL playing time for all players.
 A board member, coordinator or the opposing coach can request to see this log after a game has been played.
 If a log is not submitted upon request, the game in question will be forfeited to the opposing team.
 The age group coordinator must be notified immediately after the request was made.
 Logs only need to be kept until both coaches have vacated the gyms unless an issue arises.
 THIS RULE PERTAINS TO PLAYOFF AND REGULAR SEASON GAMES.

 - Coaches, or another team delegate, MUST attend at least half of the regularly scheduled PTBA Parent/Coaches meetings and are encouraged to attend all.
-The meetings are held at the Harrison City VFD Harrison Room once a month.
-Unless otherwise posted on the website.
+The meetings are held once a month at the Level Green Firehall at 7:00 pm.
+Unless otherwise posted on the Web Site.
 Important information such as schedules, rule changes, etc will be handed out to coaches at these meetings.
 It will be the responsibility of the coach to obtain the information if he/she does not attend.

 - As per section A Article XV a coaches conduct before or after an association function involving players is subject to probation, suspension, or immediate dismissal.
-Any coach that reproaches a referee, player, parent, or another association member physically or verbally will be subject to Article XV section A. A coach is reminded that he or she is a direct representative of the association and his/her actions and demeanor should be held to a high ethical standard.
+Any coach that reproaches a referee, player, parent, or another association member verbally or physically will be subject to Article XV.
+A coach is reminded that he or she is a direct representative of the association and his/her actions and demeanor should be held to a high ethical standard.

-3-2 GAME LENGTH: All games will consist two (2) eighteen minute continous clock halfs.
+3-2 GAME LENGTH: All games will consist of four (4) nine minute quarters with one (1) minute between quarters.
 The half-time break will be three (3) minutes.
-The clock will stop with an official’s whistle in the last two minutes of each half only or a team time-out.
+A “running clock” will be used.
+The only clock stoppage will occur at the mandatory substitution breaks, an officials whistle in the last two minutes of each half or a team Time Out.

-3-3 TIME-OUTS: Each team will be allowed four (4) time-outs per game.
-Time-outs will be sixty (60) seconds in length.
+3-3 TIME-OUTS: Each team will be allowed two (2) time-outs each half.
+Time-outs will be thirty (30) seconds in length.
 Time-outs will result in stoppage of the game clock.

 3-6 THREE POINT SHOTS: Shots made from beyond the 3-point arc will count as three (3) points.

-3-7 LANE VIOLATIONS: A three (3) second call will be enforced for offensive players in the lane.
+3-7 LANE VIOLATIONS: A five (5) second call will be enforced for offensive players in the lane, instead of the normal three (3) second rule.

 3-8 FOULS: Fouls WILL BE CALLED by the officials during the game.
-The interpretation of violations and the number of foul calls made will be commensurate with the grade level.
+The interpretation of violations and the number of foul calls made will be commensurate with this grade level.
 Obvious fouls and other violations will be enforced.
-A maximum of five (5) fouls will be allowed per player, resulting in a “foul-out” and removal from the game.
-The one-on-one rule will apply once a team has reached 7 team fouls in a half.
-If a team reaches 10 team fouls the bonus will apply.
-There will be 2 foul shots applied per foul in the bonus.
-The game clock will continue to run unless it is within the last two minute of the half.
+A maximum of six (6) fouls will be allowed per player, resulting in a “foul-out” and removal from the game.
+Two (2) foul shots will be awarded only if the foul occurred in the act of shooting.
+No other foul shots will be awarded.
+The foul shot will be taken from regulation distance for 4th graders, but may be taken from a “relaxed” distance by 3rd graders.

 4-1 NUMBER OF PLAYERS: The number of players on each team will be no less than eight (8), but no more than (10).

-4-2 TEAM MAKEUP: Each team should consist of as equal number of players as possible.
-Teams should be divided as possible by equal distribution of talent.
+4-2 TEAM MAKEUP: Each team should consist of as equal number as possible of third graders to fourth graders.
+The maximum number grade level players per team should be dictated by the total number of registrants per grade level divided by the intended number of teams.

 Note: Every attempt will be made to secure an EVEN number of teams for gym time scheduling purposes.